 Mollie J. Cohen

-I am an Assistant Professor of comparative politics at the Department of International Affairs at the University of Georgia.
+I am an Assistant Professor in the Department of Political Science at Purdue University.
 I received my Ph.D. from Vanderbilt University in 2016.
-From 2017-2018, I was a postdoctoral research fellow at LAPOP.
+I was previously an assistant professor of International Affairs at the University of Georgia, and a postdoctoral research fellow at the LAPOP Lab.

-My research is published or forthcoming at The Journal of Politics, Electoral Studies, Political Behavior, and Research and Politics, and has been generously supported by the National Science Foundation.
-I have also written several reports as part of LAPOP's Insights series and contributed to The Monkey Cage.
+My research is published or forthcoming at the American Journal of Political Science, Comparative Political Studies, The Journal of Politics, and Political Analysis, among other outlets, and has been generously supported by the National Science Foundation.
+I have also written several reports for LAPOP's Insights series and contributed to The Monkey Cage Blog and Mischiefs of Faction.

 Please click here for a copy of my CV, and here to contact me.